 What kind of technology do I need to participate in the program?

 To participate effectively in the online graduate Analytics program, you will need a computer that is able to run video conferencing (including a working camera and microphone) and has an up-to-date operating system, as well as a stable high-speed internet connection.

 How long does it take to complete the programs?

-The Certificate can be completed in 9 months (Sept.-May), and the Master of Science degree can be completed in either one year (Sept.–Sept.) or two years.
+The Master of Science degree can be completed in either one year or two years (Fall start) or 15 months (Spring start).

-We do not accept transfer credits into the certificate program, but students may transfer in up to 9 credits into the Master of Science in Applied Analytics degree.
+Students may transfer in up to 9 graduate credits into the Master of Science in Applied Analytics degree.
 Please consult the Graduate Bulletin for details.

 What is the time commitment outside of class?

 Time commitments vary depending on the course and individual’s specific skill set.
 As a general rule, students will spend 4 – 6 hours per week outside of classroom instruction on class-related work for each class.